Azure/missionlz/docs/deployment-guide-bicep.md

 ## Reference Deployment Output

+>>>>TODO: Simplify this section and point to az cli docs rather than having a tutorial on JMESPath.

 After you've deployed Mission Landing Zone you'll probably want to integrate additional services or infrastructure.

 You can use the `az deployment sub show` command with a `--query` argument to retrieve information about the resources you deployed.